-Theo James And Shailene Woodley Together, Get Political After ‘Divergent’ Movies
+Theo James And Shailene Woodley Together Get Political After ‘Divergent’ Movies

 As for Theo James, he is using his roots to raise awareness about the refugee crisis.
 As the grandson of a Greek immigrant, he worked with Syrian refugees to show that new homes have to be found for those who are displaced.

-“Theo James wants to help share the stories of Syrian refugees who have been displaced from their homes,” reported Time Magazine.
+“Theo James wants to help share the stories of Syrian refugees who have been displaced from their homes,” reports Time Magazine.
 “The British actor, known for his work on The Divergent Series and the Underworld movies and currently starring in the London play Sex With Strangers, says he is driven by a personal connection to their plight: his Greek grandfather Nicholas Taptiklis fled Athens during World War II, eventually making it to Damascus, Syria.”

 This is a very important and personal cause for the 32-year-old actor, who likes to keep things to himself when it is not about political activism.

-“It made me think of how quickly we are able to forget recent history,” the Divergent actor said.
+“It made me think of how quickly we are able to forget recent history,” Divergent actor said.
 “Because it is so recent, but now, it seems so far away.
 It rammed home the fact that the situation we’re in at the moment is the biggest humanitarian crisis since then.”

-A good example of Theo James keeping his personal matters to himself is that he rarely talks about his long-term girlfriend, Ruth Kearney.
+A good example of Theo James keeping his personal matters to himself is that he rarely talks about his long-term girlfriend Ruth Kearney.
 He has been with her for years, but has never spoken about her.
 When he was asked if he has popped the question to Ruth, he answered curtly and to the point.

 “I was never engaged,” he said to Entertainment Tonight.

-Do you think Theo James and Shailene Woodley will fight together for a cause that they believe in the near future?
-Let us know in the comments below.
+Do you think Theo James and Shailene Woodley will together fight for a cause that they believe in the near future?
+Let us know in the comments below!

 [Featured Image by Markus Schreiber/AP Images]